 Shake your legs up and down a few times to get the kinks out.

-Bend your left knee and place the left foot sole against the inside of your right thigh with your left heel close to your groin.
+Bend your left knee, and place the sole of your left foot against the inside of your right thigh, with your left heel close to your groin.

 If this step is difficult, don’t use this pose.

-Grip the front of your ankle with your right hand and the ball of your big toe with your left; slide the little-toe side of your foot between your left thigh and calf until only your big toe is visible, wiggling the big-toe side of your left foot up between the right thigh and calf if you can.
+Grip the front of your ankle with your right hand and the ball of your big toe with your left hand; slide the little-toe side of your foot between your left thigh and calf until only your big toe is visible, and wiggle the big-toe side of your left foot up between the right thigh and calf, if you can.

-Note: In the classic posture, the chin rests on the chest with the arms straight down and palms open in jnana mudra at the knees.
-The bottom or left foot is pulled up and wedged between the right calf and thigh.
+In the classic posture, the chin rests on the chest with the arms straight down and palms open in jnana mudra at the knees.
+The bottom (left) foot is pulled up and wedged between the right calf and the thigh.

-Jnana mudra (pronounced gyah-nah moo-drah) or wisdom seal is one of a number of hand positions used in Yoga.
+Jnana mudra (pronounced gyah-nah moo-drah), or “wisdom seal,” is one of several hand positions used in Yoga.
 To do this mudra, bring the tip of your index finger to the tip of your thumb to form a circle; extend the three remaining fingers, keeping them close together.
 This hand gesture makes a good circuit, sealing off the life energy (prana) in your body.